-In this scenario, the routine Trigger Type is set to Input-Contact-Closed (see "Understanding Trigger Parameters" on page 464) and the routine Action Type is Check-In with

-Station set to the VoIP Speaker Only station extension (see "Understanding Action Parameters" on page 476).
+In this scenario, the Routine's Trigger Type is set to Input-Contact-Closed (see "Understanding Trigger Parameters" on page 435) and the Routine's Action Type is set to Check-In with Station set to the VoIP Speaker Only station extension (see "Understanding Action Parameters" on page 439).

 If a station is configured (via the Call-In Level of its CoS configuration) to only place Emergency calls, the station cannot participate in the check-in process.
-Station's configured with a Call-In Level of Emergency-Only will, upon initiation of the check-in process, be automatically added to the Check-In Exclusion List (see "Managing Exclusion and Vacancy Lists" on page 564).
-If you wish to include the station in the check-in process, the station's CoS Call-In Level configuration should be changed to Normal+Emergency or Urgent+Emergency (see "Editing CoS Parameters for a Station" on page 110).
+Station's configured with a Call-In Level of Emergency-Only will, upon initiation of the check-in process, be automatically added to the Check-In Exclusion List (see "Managing Exclusion and Vacancy Lists" on page 505).
+If you wish to include the station in the check-in process, the station's CoS Call-In Level configuration should be changed to Normal+Emergency or Urgent+Emergency (see "Editing CoS Parameters for a Station" on page 94).